ronhombre/KyberKotlin/README.md

 ### Intent

-The intentions of this project are pure and transparent.
-Its goal is to decouple from the JVM and become a self-sufficient Kotlin Multiplatform dependency.
-In other words, a PURE Kotlin implementation of ML-KEM in a lightweight format.
-This is a stark difference compared to Bouncy Castle that supports most Encryption Algorithms and has a large data footprint.

-At the 1.0.0 release, developers should be able to use this dependency if they want to support ML-KEM.
+At the 1.0.0 release, developers from various platforms should be able to use this dependency if they want to support ML-KEM.

 ## Benchmarks (Tested on a Ryzen 7 5800X; Windows 11)